 Not Without Its Problems

 Despite what Lee describes as a "back fence culture" (neighbors who look out for each other in their alleys), police department statistics show that violent crime in the area has been steady, around 50 instances a year since 2008 within 1,500 feet of the heart of the neighborhood.
 Theft has also increased: in 2009, there were 114 instances of theft; in 2010 there were 133; and this year to-date there have been 94.
 And the Metropolitan Branch Trail along Eckington's eastern border, which is never very crowded, has come under the spotlight this year because of a spike in crime against bike commuters and pedestrians.
 Subsequently, Guardian Angel started regularly patrolling the trail this summer.

 The Bottom Line

 Eckington will likely continue to be defined by division: between older and newer residents, between its residential and industrial elements, and by major roads cutting it off from retail amenities.
 But for some, like Lee, Eckington's residents and traditional character gives it what it needs.
 "It's remarkably convenient, people are still friendly and talk to one another, and there are still some streets that have big trees, and look old and kind of unspoiled."

-This article originally published at http://dc.urbanturf.com/articles/blog/eckington_not_to_be_confused_with_bloomingdale/4109
+This article originally published at https://dc.urbanturf.com/articles/blog/eckington_not_to_be_confused_with_bloomingdale/4109.

 Most Popular...
 This Week • Last 30 Days • Ever